fhiso/basic-concepts/patterns.md

 A *positive character class* defines the union of the sets defined by its *character ranges*.

 {.note} The ranges do not need to be mutually exclusive nor presented in any particular order.

+A *positive character class* with multiple *character ranges* *should not* both begin and end with the *class character* U+003A '`:`'.

+{.note} The recommendation against starting and ending with a `:` is to avoid conflict with a few regular expression engines that treat character classes such as "`[:alpha:]`" specially.
+Perhaps it should be a *must not* instad of a *should not* constraint?

 ##### Character Range
 A **character range** is either a single *class character*